 Reporting of suspected adverse reactions:

 Reporting suspected adverse reactions after authorisation of the medicinal product is important.
 It allows continued monitoring of the benefit/risk balance of the medicinal product.
-Healthcare professionals are asked to report any suspected adverse reactions via the national reporting system:
+Healthcare professionals are asked to report any suspected adverse reactions to: